Introduction

 Additional cost (attractions, souvenirs etc.) - 100$

-For a family of 4 like us, with 2 small children, that qualify for being "free", that would mean a cost of raughly 4000$ for the whole trip.
+For a family of 4 like us, with 2 small children, that qualify for being “free”, that would mean a cost of roughly 4000$ for the whole trip - or 3400$ visa-free.

 It is not exactly free, but given that to fly to other East-Asian countries that are considered a cheap travel destination, you still have to pay for a plane ticket, so you still end up paying at least 1200$/pp for the trip.